Azure-Samples/openai-end-to-end-basic/README.md

 1. Click **Start compute session**.

 1. :clock8: Wait for that button to change to *Compute session running*.
-This may take about five minutes.
+This may take about six minutes.

-   If you get an error related to pip and dependency resolver, this is because of the temporary workaround you followed in the prior steps, this is safe to ignore.

-   *Do not advance until the serverless compute is running.*
+   *Do not advance until the serverless compute session is running.*

 1. Click the enabled **Chat** button on the UI.